 When done correctly, vulnerability mitigation reduces the software’s attack surface, making it more resistant to exploitation by attackers.
 Below are several reasons why vulnerability mitigation is so vital to the SDLC.

-- Security and Risk Mitigation — Vulnerability assessments help developers and security professionals enhance application security.
-It gives you a framework to handle software platform weaknesses promptly, reducing the potential of cyberattacks like a security breach that leads to data theft.
+- Security and Risk Mitigation: Vulnerability assessments help developers and security professionals enhance application security.
+They give you a framework to handle software platform weaknesses promptly, reducing the potential for cyberattacks like a security breach that lead to data theft.

-- Legal and Regulatory Compliance — Companies operating in industries like finance must follow strict regulations and compliance requirements regarding data security and privacy.
-Any organization that doesn’t make addressing vulnerabilities a priority can end up non-compliant, leading to legal consequences and financial penalties.
+- Legal and Regulatory Compliance: Companies operating in industries like finance must follow strict regulations and compliance requirements regarding data security and privacy.
+Any organization that doesn’t make addressing vulnerabilities a priority can become non-compliant, leading to legal consequences and financial penalties.

-- Cost Savings — Dealing with SDLC security issues early saves companies money over the long term.
-It’s more cost-effective to deal with a vulnerability during development than after a security breach.
+- Cost Savings: Dealing with SDLC security issues early saves companies money over the long term.
+It’s more cost-effective to address a vulnerability during development than after a security breach.
 Remediating a security problem after the fact can lead to substantial legal fees, regulatory fines, and costly public relations efforts.

-- Business Continuity — Cyberattacks caused by an application weakness can lead to extended downtime, lost revenue, and productivity issues.
-Dealing with vulnerabilities proactively helps companies maintain business continuity and minimize the impacts of security incidents.
+- Business Continuity: Cyberattacks caused by application weaknesses can lead to extended downtime, lost revenue, and productivity issues.
+Proactively dealing with vulnerabilities helps companies maintain business continuity and minimize the impacts of security incidents.

 Understanding the Vulnerability Remediation Process